pkarsy/NonVolatile/README.md

 - Reading an eepromVar variable should be fast, as the value is in RAM, but writing is slow (about 3ms), due to EEPROM write.
 This can be important in time critical code.
-- Do not try to use an eepromVar variable as array.
-Do not do eepromVar<int> a(4)[10]; All 10 elements to the array will point to the same EEPROM location 4.
-Use the eepromArray construct.
+- You cannot declare an array of eepromVar variables.
+There is a distinct eepromArray type for this.
-- Every eepromVar variable eats some RAM, the same amount as the size of its type.
-1 byte for bool, 2 bytes for int, 4 bytes for long int and float
+- Every eepromVar variable eats RAM, just like a normal variable, in addition to the EEPROM space it uses.